 Traveling in your car won’t be a hassle in Missouri.
-In Kansas City, the average commute is less than just 23 minutes each way.
-Compared to other states, that’s a very quick commute time.
+In the large city of Kansas City, the average commute is less than just 23 minutes each way.
+Compared to other states in the U.S., that’s a very quick commute time.
 Traffic is often the culprit for commuter stress, but this is not applicable in Missouri.

-Even if one gets to experience the four seasons in Missouri, you’ll still be exposed to a hot and humid environment.
+Even if one gets to experience the four seasons in Missouri, you’ll still be exposed to the area's humid and hot weather.
 Some can find this difficult to live in.
-However, f you prefer this type of weather, then you won’t have much adjustment to do!
+However, if you prefer this type of weather, you won’t have much adjustment to do!

 Apart from the humidity, Missouri also tends to have plenty of rainy periods.
 The existence of thunderstorms are also to be expected.
 In winter, ice storms and snows are quite normal.
 You’ll have to be ready for a wide array of conditions.

 Living in Missouri, wildlife presence is considerable.
 You can easily spot beavers, squirrels, armadillos, and possums.

 However, wildlife comes with its fair share of less pleasant animals too.
 Rodents, termites, different types of biting insects, and ticks also exist here.
 So it's best to have a pest management plan ready if you’re considering settling in Missouri.

 Lack of Sports Teams

 This might be an odd one to consider, but for some it’s a factor that’s hard to swallow!
 Missouri’s professional sports teams frequently relocate or don’t have teams in certain sports.
 If you’re an avid sports fan, you too can complain about this fact like the locals currently do.
 You might miss rooting for a solid state team and in different sports.

 However, if you enjoy football, the Kansas City Chiefs are who you can root for and if you are a baseball fan, the St. Louis Cardinals could be your team.